alanqoudif/ITP-mec/README_ChapterCostCalculator.md

-# Demo2 - Chapter Cost Calculation
+# ChapterCostCalculator - Chapter Cost Calculation

 ## What it does